1999 UEFA Champions League final: Post-match and legacy

 Manchester United's players celebrate after the game.

-The game's ending was so unexpected that UEFA President Lennart Johansson had left his seat in the stands before Sheringham's equaliser to make his way down to the pitch to present the European Cup trophy, which was already decorated with Bayern ribbons.
+The game's ending was so unexpected that UEFA President Lennart Johansson had left his seat in the stands before Sheringham's equaliser to make his way down to the pitch to present the European Cup trophy, which was already decorated with red and white ribbons – the colours of both teams.
 When emerging from the tunnel at the final whistle, he was stunned, and he later said: "I can't believe it.
 The winners are crying and the losers are dancing."
 When the two teams went to collect their medals, Matthäus received his runner-up medal but removed it from his neck almost immediately.
 He never won the competition as a player, having moved to play in the United States for the MetroStars in March 2000, the year before Bayern next won the European Cup in 2001.
 Matthäus later commented that "it was not the best team that won but the luckiest".
 As captain of Manchester United, Schmeichel should have received his medal last, but instead he went up first before having to return to the back of the queue with Ferguson; the pair then lifted the trophy together, surrounded by the rest of Manchester United's players, including May, who climbed the presentation podium to a position of prominence in the celebration photographs.